All Episodes

 And from the beginning, the whole thing is this whole machine is designed to bring down Trump.

-Now let's talk about the the troll farm or the troll factory.
+Now, let's talk about the troll farm of the troll factory.

 Well, wait a minute.

-And and this is something I think you have c complained, rightly so about in many instances, about U.S. interventionism in other countries.
+And this is something I think you have complained, rightly so about in many instances, about U.S. interventionism in other countries.

-I mean, we can sit here all sanctimoniously and act like uh America doesn't do this, but we know during the twenty fifteen elections, uh John Kerry, the Obama administration, they funneled even taxpayer money to a group in Israel to defeat Prime Minister Netanyahu.
+I mean, we can sit here all sanctimoniously and act like America doesn't do this, but we know during the 2015 elections, John Kerry, the Obama administration, they funneled even taxpayer money to a group in Israel to defeat Prime Minister Netanyahu.

-Uh we know when Hosne Bobaric was uh was literally on hanging on a a ledge there.
+We know when Hosne Bobarik was literally hanging on a ledge there.

-We know that there was intervention by the U.S. and Mohammed Morsi was elected president.
+We know that there was intervention by the U.S. and Mohamed Morsi was elected president.

-Remember, Obama State Department gave political training to to Morsey's guys.
+Remember, Obama's State Department gave political training to Morsi's guys.

-Morse, you know, once he appeared to win in what was a rigged election, Obama poured one point five billion dollars in foreign aid into you know the one of the former leaders of the Muslim Brotherhood.
+Morsi, you know, once he appeared to win in what was a rigged election, Obama poured $1.5 billion in foreign aid into one of the former leaders of the Muslim Brotherhood.

 So I'm sorry.